FAQs: Self-directed IRA

 Q: WHEN ARE STATEMENTS ISSUED?

 A: Semi-annual statements are mailed the end of January and July.
-Notice of Deposit to an IRA is mailed after cash contributions, transfers and rollovers are received.
-Online account statements are available 24/7.
+Online versions of past account statements are available 24/7.

 Q: WHY SHOULD I MAKE A CONTRIBUTION IF IT IS NOT TAX DEDUCTIBLE?